spacetab-io/rdb-php/CONTRIBUTING.md

 https://www.php-fig.org/psr/psr-2/

 ## License
-By contributing, you agree that your contributions will be licensed under its GNU GPL v3.
+By contributing, you agree that your contributions will be licensed under its MIT.